evidentlyai/evidently/README.md

 # :bar_chart: What is Evidently?

-Evidently is an open-source Python library for ML and LLM evaluation and observability.
-It helps evaluate, test, and monitor AI-powered systems and data pipelines from experimentation to production.
+Evidently is an open-source Python library to evaluate, test, and monitor ML and LLM systems—from experiments to production.

 * 🔡 Works with tabular and text data.
 * ✨ Supports evals for predictive and generative tasks, from classification to RAG.